 Who is at Risk of Urinary Tract Infections?

 UTIs can affect anyone, but certain groups are at a higher risk, including sexually active women.
 Women are at a higher risk of UTIs due to their anatomy, as the female urethra is shorter and closer to the anus compared to men.
-This makes it easier for bacteria to travel from the anus to the urethra and into the urinary system, leading to an infection.
+This makes it easier for bacteria to travel from the anus to vaginal and urethral tissue and into the urinary system, leading to an infection.
 Additionally, older adults, pregnant women, and others are also at a higher risk of UTIs:

 - Older adults – As people age, they may experience changes in their urinary tract that can increase the risk of UTIs, such as a weakened immune system, decreased mobility, and urinary incontinence.
 They may also take medications that increase the risk of UTIs.

 - Pregnant women – Pregnancy can increase the risk of UTIs due to the changes in the urinary tract that occur during pregnancy, such as increased pressure on the bladder and urethra.
 Pregnant women are also at a higher risk of UTIs because their immune systems are weakened during pregnancy, making it more difficult for the body to fight off infections.

 - People with spinal cord injury – People with spinal cord injury are at increased risk of UTIs because they may have difficulty fully emptying their bladder, which can lead to the buildup of bacteria.

 - Prostate gland infections – The prostate is a gland located just below the bladder in men and produces fluid that makes up part of semen.
 As men age, the prostate gland can become enlarged and can obstruct the flow of urine, which can increase the risk of lower urinary tract infections.

 If you are part of this at-risk group, you should be extra vigilant when it comes to monitoring potential UTI symptoms.